JamesTsay-12/blog-site/_posts/2025-10-28-Investment-reallocation-anticipating-a-dip.md

 > 🧮 **Additional insight:** Warren Buffett has been accumulating a very large cash position — over \$340 billion — which many see as a signal that he believes the market is overvalued.
 Rather than trying to “buy the dip” yourself, it may be wiser to let an experienced allocator like Buffett decide when to deploy that cash.
 In other words, sometimes it’s better to *let him* buy the dip instead of trusting your own timing.
 ([Yahoo Finance, 2025](https://finance.yahoo.com/news/warren-buffett-sends-investors-344-084600288.html))
+>
+ Here's an example Reddit discussion on this topic which I found interesting [“Why not buy BRK.B instead of the S&P 500?” — r/Bogleheads](https://www.reddit.com/r/Bogleheads/comments/1j828v0/why_not_buy_brkb_instead_of_the_sp/)

 **Relative Performance (2025 YTD):**
 - Through April 2025: BRK.B ≈ +17 % YTD vs S&P 500 ≈ –6 %.